samestrin/llm-interface/docs/api-keys.md

 ![cohere](https://samestrin.github.io/media/llm-interface/icons/cohere.png)

-The Cohere API offers trial keys with rate limits.
+**Commercial with Free Trial**:The Cohere API offers trial keys with rate limits.
 These keys are not intended for commercial use.

 - https://dashboard.cohere.com/api-keys